Castles, Crepes and Quite Reflection: Caen & Bayeux City Break

 What to do in Bayeux

 I guess I should start by saying when to go to Bayeux.
-I rocked up in early January, forgetting that the French take their holidays a lot more seriously than we do in the UK, and everything was kinda closed… Ok, that’s a slight exaggeration, but luckily, I visited many years ago back at school, so I didn’t miss out too much, but be sure to check opening hours in advance, or you might be upset when you don’t get to see the good stuff.
+I rocked up in early January, forgetting that the French take their holidays a lot more seriously than we do in the UK, and everything was kind of closed… Okay, that’s a slight exaggeration, but luckily, I visited many years ago back at school, so I didn’t miss out on all the top things to do in France’s north.
+Be sure to check opening hours in advance, or you might be upset when you don’t get to see the good stuff.

 See the Famous Tapestry